aashishadk0/check/README.md

-Try to clone the UI of instagram
+Trying to clone the homepage of instagram.